 If your passport or ID card is lost or stolen in India, and you need an emergency travel document soon, this is how to apply.

-Email the embassy in New Delhi or the consulate-general in Mumbai as soon as possible:
+Email the embassy in New Delhi, the consulate-general in Mumbai or the consulate-general in Bangalore as soon as possible:

 Include the following documents and information: